METEO 3 Lesson 5 Images

 Text description of the ground clutter image.

-The image is a radar map depicting weather patterns over parts of the southeastern United States.
+The image is a radar map depicting radar reflectivity over parts of the southern Mississippi, Alabama, and western Florida.
 The map highlights several cities, including Mobile, Pensacola, Monroeville, Brewton, and Hattiesburg.
 The map is mostly black with fine lines indicating state and county borders in green, and red lines indicating major highways.
-The radar data shows significant weather activity centered around Mobile, with green, yellow, and some patches of blue and purple indicating areas of precipitation intensity.
-The colors range from green (light precipitation) to yellow (moderate precipitation) and beyond.
+The radar data shows radar reflectivity values centered around the radar in Mobile, with green, yellow, and some patches of blue and purple indicating areas of possible precipitation.
+However, these reflectivity values are the result of ground clutter where the radar perceives buildings and birds as precipitation.
 The coastal outline is visible along the southern edge of the map.

 Credit: National Weather Service